Hann-Fu/ASSIGNMENT-IMDB-SENTIMENT/README.md

 # How to run the service

 ## Prerequisites
-- Docker installed on your system
+- Docker installed and activated on computer
 - Port 8000 available on your machine
 - An openai api key if use the endpoint predict/llm (Optional), add it to .env